snailtail/AoC2024/README.md

 I'm also using Rider for the first time, and that's a bit unfamiliar to me - but gives some good practice for that also.
 Fun challenge.
 Now I haven't even read what Part 2 is asking for yet - I'm a bit afraid to look to be honest... :D

+Well...
+I was not wrong. :D
+Part 2 kicked me right in the face.
+I tried all sorts of bad ideas, with the antenna coordinates as starting point.
+And then for a while using the coordinates for the AntiNodes from Part1 as starting points.
+That only fueled my impostor syndrome really badly.
+Then I googled around randomly trying to formulate something I wasn't sure how to express.
+Like "how do I tell if a point is on the same..." - and then I remembered "vectors".
+Ah what a revelation - thank you dear brain for not being completely turned off today.
+So googling onwards from vectors, I got the idea that one could draw a vector from any point to a known antenna coordinate from one of the antenna pairs, and then check if that vector was parallell to the vector between the coordinates in the pair.
+Now that was a fun trip into forgotten realms, and some new ones as well.
+I haven't studied maths and geometry and such things in \*hrm\* _"a while"_.

+But after googling some more and trying some stuff out, I found that it could be done in such a simple way that I could understand it.
+So the code I implemented for part two does just that.
+It continues on from the previous solution, traversing each point in the grid and checking against all the pairs of coordinates for antennas.
+Drawing vectors between the current position in the grid, and the first coordinate in the pair, and one between the coordinates in the pair.
+Then checking if these vectors are parallell using the formula a * d == b * c (assuming vector 1 = (a, b) and vector 2 = (c, d)).
+I believe the term I found on Google was _"checking if the vectors are scalar multiples of each other"_.
+Phew, that was certainly a weekend kind of problem.
+But it's always fun when you do give it a go, and you learn something new along the way.
+I will most likely forget most things about scalar multiples of vectors until next time I need them, but maybe I'll have some tiny fragment of a memory that will help me find the right type of solution faster next time.